dailybruin/the-stack/_posts/2019-04-20-change-major.md

 ---
-title: Strike it Rich with a Major Switch
+title: Strike It Rich with a Major Switch
 teaser: A look at how UCLA students change their majors from admissions to their attained degree, data aggregated from 2013-2018.
 authors:
   - jeanette_lin